jobergner/backent-cli/README.md

 - users can always retrieve data from the tree by using the path (which never changes)
 - assembling can happen bottom-up (performance improvement for later)

+### server responses
+the client may need to be aware of the IDs the server generates, or the paths to elements which are created by the clients actions. this is why actions need to return responses to the client who sent them.

 ### TODO
+- response validation
+- AST - how are IDs of types handled? ("playerID")
+- should returns of slices include elements with ElementKindDelete?
+- new realistic benchmark test for engine (with assembling)
+- improve performance (eg sync.Pool, walkTree-like assemble planner, path evaluation in elements on element creation  etc.)

 - is `build` the right command for validating? (compile?)
-- should returns of slices include elements with ElementKindDelete?
-- All<Type> methods for every type (currently there is no way of just getting all elements)
--
-- actions need to be able to respond because otherwise the client is not aware of the IDs that are being created serverside
-  - purpose:
-  - returning IDs/paths of created elements
-  - todo:
-  - response validation
-  - client-aware response sending
-  - response code generation

 - exclude deleted elements option in assemble config? (there is no need for it when rendering the initial tree)
   - or can this just be handled bu forceInclude assembling directly after UpdateState() as patch will be empty anyway

-- correctly implement patch updating in server with walktree etc
 - review error handling in server
 - find a neat way for integration tests

-- new realistic benchmark test for engine (with assembling)
-- improve performance (eg sync.Pool, walkTree-like assemble planner etc.)
-- find a way to create a UI to observe changes
+- find a way to create a UI to observe changes  (one where you can define and send actions, get the updated state, the state change, and response displayed)

 - custom handlers